QuTech-Delft/qne-adk/docs/introduction.rst

 This command will parse all experiment files and run them on the NetSquid simulator.

 When experiment_name is given ./experiment_name is taken as experiment directory.
 When experiment_name is not given, the current directory is taken as experiment directory.
-  Block (remote only) waits for the experiment to finish before returning (and results are available).
+Block (remote experiment runs only) waits for the experiment to finish before returning (and results are available).
 Local experiment runs are blocked by default.
 Timeout (optional) limits the wait (in seconds) for a blocked experiment to finish.
 In case of a local experiment, a timeout will cancel the experiment run.
-A remote experiment is not canceled after a timeout and results can be fetched at a later moment.
+A remote experiment run is not canceled after a timeout and results can be fetched at a later moment.

     Arguments:
       [EXPERIMENT_NAME]  Name of the experiment